 The Warwickshire County Council PFRA (2011) provides information on significant past and future flood risk from localised flooding in Warwickshire.
-This was updated in 2017, and no nationally significant Flood Risk Areas for localised flooding have been identified within the Stratford-on-Avon District.
+This was updated in 2017, and no nationally significant Flood Risk Areas for localised flooding have been identified in within the Warwick District.

 The Environment Agency PFRA (2018) for river, sea and reservoir flooding identifies nationally significant Flood Risk Areas for these sources.
-They exercised an exemption clause for the first six-year cycle and so there are no current FRAs from these sources in Stratford-on-Avon District.
+They exercised an exemption clause for the first six-year cycle and so there are no current FRAs from these sources in Warwick District.
 However, the Severn Flood Risk Management Plan does provide information on flood risk management work in the District.